 • Two snacks (one 'fuelling', one 'maintenance')

-Training before breakfast (called ‘training low’) can prime the body to burn more fat during a workout.
-However, the downside is that for hard, intense exercise sessions, you could be short on energy.
+Exercising before breakfast is often called ‘training low’ – this can prime the body to burn more fat during a workout.
+However, the downside is that for hard, intense exercise sessions, you may run short on energy.
 In this case there are two options:

-1. Have a fuelling snack before training – and eat breakfast after your session
+1. Have a fuelling snack, such as yogurt with banana, before training and eat breakfast after your session

-2. Have a fuelling meal for dinner the night before, to increase your fuel stores ahead of this training session
+2. Have a fuelling meal for dinner the night before, such as baked sweet potato, to increase your fuel stores ahead of your early morning training session

-If you are ‘training low’ during the week, it is important that you eat a fuelling meal or snack before your weekend sessions.
-This is so your body remains accustomed to using carbohydrate as a fuel (otherwise carbohydrate metabolism can become less effective); plus, for prolonged weight-bearing (e.g. marathon training), this is important as it will reduce the stress on your bones.
+If you are training low during the week, it’s important that you eat a fuelling meal or snack before workouts on the weekend.
+This is so your body remains accustomed to using carbs as a fuel source (otherwise your carbohydrate metabolism may become less efficient), plus, for prolonged weight-bearing exercise (such as marathon training), this is important because it will reduce the stress on your bones.

 Mexican-style beans with avocado on toast